 Please check your eligibility and our entry requirements here.

-You will need to take a full course load equivalent to 60 QMUL credits per semester abroad or 120 QMUL credits if you are spending an academic year on exchange through the Erasmus+ ICM Programme.
-Transferable academic credits (see above) only apply to studies that are part of your host institution's curriculum: QMUL must be satisfied that your programme of study is integrated into your current degree course, so the approval of your department’s Erasmus+ Coordinator is essential.
+You will need to take a full course load or undertake full-time research activities during an exchange through the Erasmus+ ICM Programme.
+Transferable academic credits only apply to studies that are part of your host institution's curriculum: Queen Mary must be satisfied that your programme of study is integrated into your current degree course, so the approval of your department’s Erasmus+ Coordinator is essential.

-You should meet your Coordinator to discuss your module choices for your Erasmus+ programme.
-Your approved modules will then be included in your Learning Agreement, to make sure that your studies abroad are fully recognised at QMUL.
+You should meet your Coordinator to discuss your plan of study for your Erasmus+ ICM exchange.
+Your approved modules or research plan will then be included in your Learning Agreement, to make sure that your studies abroad are fully recognised by Queen Mary.

 You will be given an Erasmus+ Student Charter before you leave for your study exchange period abroad.